 Hath not He, thy Father, bought thee?
 Hath He not made thee, and established thee?
-Deut. xxxii.
-1-6.

-The Great Empires conquered, but enjoyed not the Land.-The Frank's Possession of it.-The King of the North may attempt to fix his Metropolis there.-Possession not to be had through the Law, but by Christ, Rom. iv.
-13-18.-Calling of Abraham.-What is meant by the Seed to whom the Land was absolutely promised?-The One Seed, Christ.-Whether a natural or an adopted seed?-Whether of Ishmael, or of Isaac, was to come the multitudinous Seed?-The Three Birthright Blessings distinctly specified, and written in the very Names of the Three Great Receivers, Gen. xxii.
-Promises to Isaac, Gen. xxiv.
-2-4.-Isaac Blessing Jacob.-Jacob's Vision at Bethel, and his Interview with the Angel of the Covenant, in returning.-The first Birthright Blessing, the Double Portion, and Multiplicity more particularly confined to the House of Joseph, and to the Tribe of Ephraim. ...The Three Birthright Blessings possessed by the rejoicing Multitude mentioned, Rev. vii.
+The Great Empires conquered, but enjoyed not the Land.-The Frank's Possession of it.-The King of the North may attempt to fir his Metropolis there.-Possession not to be had through the Law, but by Christ, Rom. iv.
+18-18.-Calling of Abraham.-What is meant by the Seed to whom the Land was absolutely promised?-The One Seed, Christ.- Whether a natural or an adopted seed?-Whether of Ishmael, or of Isaac, was to come the multitudinous Seed?-The Three Birthright Blessing distinctly specified, and written in the very Names of the Three Great Receivers, Gen. xii.
+Promises to Isaac, Gen. xiv.
+2-4.-Isaac Blessing Jacob.-Jacob's Vision at Bethel, and his Interview with the Angel of the Covenant, in returning.-The first Birthright Blessing, the Double Portion, and Multiplicity more particularly confined to the House of Joseph, and to the Tibe of Ephraim. -The Birthright Blessing Multitude mentioned, Rev. wi.